inapptics/inapptics.github.io/_ios/crashes.md

   ###### Products Folder

-  When building an app in XCode, it compiles the code and saves the built app along with dSYMs in a designated directory.
+  When building an app in **Xcode**, it compiles the code and saves the built app along with dSYMs in a designated directory.
 The directory location varies based on build configuration.

-  Open your project in XCode, locate the **"Products"** folder in the Project Navigator on the left.
+  Open your project in **Xcode**, locate the **"Products"** folder in the Project Navigator on the left.
 Control-click on **"Products"** folder and select **Show in Finder**.
 This will open the folder where your app and its latest **dSYM** are located.

   ![Xcode Products](images/xcode-products.png)